the friendly atom

 As a photographer, visiting Chernobyl is a truly incredible experience, in many ways it exceeded my high expectations.
 People are drawn to Chernobyl for so many different reasons - dark tourists, railway & power station enthusiasts, the curious and of course many more will come following the recent broadcast of the highly rated Chernobyl HBO mini series.
 Everyone was talking about it while we were there; guides reporting a huge surge in bookings.
 No doubt it will / has become the most bizarre tourist attraction on the planet, already there are mugs and even glow in the dark T shirts for sale.

-I found a fascinating short film on YouTube showing life in Pripyat before 1986.
+It is worth going down the YouTube rabbit hole, there are some great films showing life in Pripyat before 1986.
 You get a feel for the size of the town & there's some great footage of the Azure swimming pool (Day 1 gallery) and one of the many Sports Halls (Day 2 Gallery)

 If you want to know more about the accident and events leading up to it, I recommend - 'Chernobyl: History of a Tragedy' by Serhii Plokhy.
 Thoroughly researched, the author sets the context and steps through the accident in great detail, drawing a direct line from Chernobyl through to Glasnost and ultimately the break up of the Soviet Union.